“A full plate and flavorable

 “What’s that got to do with anything?
-You can be as much a mentsh as he was —I mean, everybody’s got a little Jewish in them, a little chosenness.
+You can be as much a mentsh as he was —I mean, everybody’s got a little Jewish in them, a little chosen peopleness.
 I’m talking about balls-out ambition and will power.
-You can do this, Kenneth, I know you can.
-Deep down, so do you,” she said.
+You can do this, killer, I know you can.
+Deep down, so do you,” she said, poking my ribs.
 “Why else would you have come back out here?!”

 The first wave brought the sort of thin, transparent clouds that yielded moisture far beyond their visible means.
 But spritz turned to dark drizzle, and it condensed in short order to send Syd and me scurrying for shelter.
 She ran me around spindly, wind-shorn cypress, Montereys and Northfork Island pine, through the dwarf shrubs, santolina, blue gum eucalyptus and dragon trees that framed a grassed-over arbor Sutro’s villa had called home.

 I chased after her, sport jacket over my head, past cracked birdbaths, stubs and stumps of deistic statues shipped painstakingly around Cape Horn.
 We paused together to weather the worst of it under a shaggy Canary Island date palm, laughing, whirling away the water, flapping around like wild ducks.
 Syd conjured grainy apparitions of black-clad parasoled couples hustling their bustled and high-bottom shoes into the conservatory, Sutro himself, stroking his bushy white mutton chops, signaling from his porch rocker with the smoke rings of his private label panatella.